Undergraduate Programme

 ELECTIVES

-Students will be offered a choice of electives that span the disciplines of Biotechnology, Bioinformatics, Computer Science, Data Science, and Artificial Intelligence.
-Some of these electives will be Industry-oriented and delivered by experts from the relevant Industry.
+Students will be offered a choice of electives spanning the disciplines of Biotechnology, Bioinformatics, Computer Science, Data Science, and Artificial Intelligence.
+Some of these electives will be industry-oriented and delivered by experts from the relevant industry.

 RESEARCH PROJECT